 The Mcommerce market will continue to grow for at least a few more years and while it does we can expect to see some big winners and losers.
 Some companies, such as Amazon, have already found a successful formula for mcommerce, but there are others that are struggling to effectively implement mobile ecommerce, security and usability.

 If you take into account the less traditional markets, such as micro-transactions and in-app purchases, mcommerce markets will be incredibly interesting over the next couple of years.
 There have already been some high-profile cases of consumers complaining to the press and attempting to take software companies to court over unfair billing systems, or their children running up huge bills by making in-app purchases on their mobile phones.
-This is something that the market, collectively, will have to work out before consumers lose faith in mobile commerce.What This Means for Business Owners.
+This is something that the market, collectively, will have to work out before consumers lose faith in mobile commerce.What This Means for Brands.

 If you are looking for rapid growth and you are also the very best in the world at what you do, passionate, full of energy and bold or a captain of industry of a leading or seriously ambitious challenger business or brand - get in touch to find out more ›